narcitymedia/NarcityLogger/README.md

 `dotnet add package NarcityLogger --version 1.0.1`

-Otherwise, follow the instructions given on the [Nuget package page](https://www.nuget.org/packages/NarcityLogger/) that corresponds to your facourite package manager.
+Otherwise, follow the instructions given on the [Nuget package page](https://www.nuget.org/packages/NarcityLogger/) that corresponds to your favorite package manager.

-Now to use the Logger in your soruce code, you only have to use the `NarcityMedia.Log` namespace and you're good to go.
+Now, to use the Logger in your source code, you only have to use the `NarcityMedia.Log` namespace and you're good to go.
 The following code:
 ```csharp
 using System;